wouterbulten/slac-data-collection/README.md

 Cordova app that monitors nearby Bluetooth LE devices and reports the singal strength (RSSI) of each device.
 Accelerometer data can be monitored simultaneously.

-Data can sent to a Firebase instance using web sockets (if supported by the device) and support user/password authentication.
+Data can sent to a Firebase instance using web sockets (if supported by the device) and supports user/password authentication or data can be stored to the local storage (in JSON format).

 Partially based on code from from https://github.com/dobots/crownstone-app